 1. Everyone wants to feel okay.

 When we don’t feel okay, we do something to make ourselves feel better.
 There are good ways, and not-so-good ways, to do this.
 Good ways include going for a walk, calling a friend on the telephone, eating an apple.
 Not-so-good ways include making somebody else feel bad, gorging on sweets, or . . . sticking a needle in your arm.
 Just about all of us make ourselves feel better by using our strengths.
 If we are good athletes, we go with that.
 If we are very beautiful, or handsome, we rely on that.
 If we are very clever, we use that.
 This natural tendency to go with our strengths can, however, cause problems.
-For example, the star athlete may stop working at his studies because he doesn’t find the sort of easy, immediate success in class that he does on the playing field.
-Or the very clever person may alienate the people around her by constantly reminding them how smart she is.
+For example, the star athlete may stop working at her studies because she doesn’t find the sort of easy, immediate success in class that she does on the playing field.
+Or the very clever person may alienate the people around him by constantly reminding them how smart he is.
 How do you make yourself feel okay?

 2. Pain is your friend.

 Pain is that little guy jumping up and down, waving his arms, trying to get your attention.
 “Hey, you!
 Look at me!
 You’ve got something to deal with here, and something to learn!
 Pay attention!”
 People who are not really our friends will give up on us.
 If we push them hard enough, even people who really love us will finally give up on us.
 Not pain.
 You can try to ignore him, run away from him, drown him in booze (or any other distraction you prefer) but he stays right there until you pay attention to him.
 He is trying to make you pay attention to some sort of problem, to fix it if you can and to learn from it so it doesn’t keep repeating itself.
 So then the question is . . .